The Shot: Race for the Vaccine Town Hall with Dr. Jen Ashton

 Location: Chicago

 Dr. Whitney Lyn is a Family Medicine Specialist in Chicago, Illinois.
-She graduated with honors from University of Illinois at Chicago.
+She graduated from University of Illinois at Chicago.
 She told us:

 "As a female African American physician at the busiest and largest public health system in the Midwest, I have seen first-hand how the COVID-19 pandemic has disproportionately affected communities of color.
 The 95% effectiveness found in the clinical trials proves that by getting the vaccine, you'll not only save your life, but the lives of your family and your community.
 Everyone asks me what it is like to be on the frontline during this pandemic, but I consider health care workers the last line.
 The community is the frontline and we are asking the community to help